KANAIYALAL LALCHAND SACHDEV v. STATE OF MAHARASHTRA, 2011 SCeJ 005

 5. Before the High Court, Respondent No. 3 offered to withdraw the notice dated 18th November, 2006 without prejudice to the rights and contentions advanced by them, and to return the possession of the said property to the Appellants, subject to the Appellants and all adult members furnishing an undertaking to the effect that they shall not alienate, encumber, transfer, dispose of and/or create any third party interest in the said premises for a period of six months.
 Accepting the statement made on behalf of Respondent No. 3, the High Court dismissed the writ petition vide order dated 7th March, 2007.

 6. Thereafter, on 11th April, 2007 Respondent No. 3 issued to the Appellants a notice u/s 13(2) of the Act.
 The Appellants replied to the said notice on 23rd May, 2007.
-Vide letter dated 29th May, 2007, Respondent No. 3, communicated its reasons for not accepting the reply.
+Vide letter dated 29th May, 2007, Respondent No. 3, communicated its for not accepting the reply.
 Subsequently, Respondent No. 3 issued a public notice in newspapers, informing the Appellants of the issuance of notice u/s 13(2) of the Act.

 7. In pursuance thereof, Respondent No. 3, filed C.C.
 No. 223/M/2008 before the Chief Metropolitan Magistrate u/s 14 of the Act for taking possession of the secured assets.
 Vide order dated 3rd February, 2009, the Magistrate allowed the said application and directed the Assistant Registrar, Kurla Centre of Courts, to take possession of the mortgaged properties after issuing notice to the Appellants.